 11. If after some time the new fuse blows again, the corresponding electrical circuit must be checked.

-12. Never replace the fuse with wire or similar material, as this may cause serious damage to the electrical equipment.
+12. Never replace a fuse with wire or similar material, as this may cause serious damage to the electrical equipment.

-13. It is recommended that you always have spare fuses in your vehicle.
+13. It is recommended to always have spare fuses in your vehicle.